 "As long as the rivers run, the fire won't die," Fontaine said quoting a lyric from the album.
 "We'd like our music to create further awareness and help inspire action, support and education.
 It's not about pointing fingers, nor is it all doom and gloom.
 It's about moving forward into the next 150 years together."

-The evening will be emceed by David McLeod, general manager of NCI Radio, regarded as the "voice of Indigenous peoples" in Manitoba and broadcast across most of the province, including its northern communities and reserves.
+The evening will be emceed by David McLeod, general manager of NCI Radio - will open in a new tab, regarded as the "voice of Indigenous peoples" in Manitoba and broadcast across most of the province, including its northern communities and reserves.
 McLeod also manages sister station "Now Country," which airs within Winnipeg, and oversees the Manitoba Aboriginal Music Hall of Fame.

 WHAT: Summer Solstice concert